ayushnix/pass-tessen/README.md

 [rofi-pass](https://github.com/carnager/rofi-pass) works, check out [tessen](https://github.com/ayushnix/tessen).

+`pass-tessen` will automatically use the following environment variables if they're set or assume reasonable defaults if not.

+- `PASSWORD_STORE_DIR` (the default location of your password store)
+- `PASSWORD_STORE_CLIP_TIME` (the amount of time for which password-store data stays on the clipboard)

 ## Installation

 Before installing `pass-tessen`, make sure you've added the following line in `~/.bash_profile` or